CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Sources

-Denise Scott, MD, is a pediatrician based in Oklahoma with over 30 years of experience.
-Certified in culinary medicine, Scott also runs the blog Feed Future Health and is the author of Feed Your Child's Future Health: Prevent Disease before it Starts.
+Denise Scott, MD, is a pediatrician with JustAnswer and a pediatric endocrinologist based in Oklahoma with over 20 years of experience.
 She received her medical degree from the University of Texas Medical Branch and completed her residency at the University of Oklahoma Health Sciences Center, with a fellowship at the National Institutes of Health.

 Alexis Phillips-Walker, DO, is a pediatrician with Memorial Hermann Medical Group Pediatrics Atascocita in Atascocita, Texas.
 She earned her medical degree at Ohio University College of Osteopathic Medicine in Athens.

-Forensic Science Communications, [Change in Hair Pigmentation in Children from Birth to 5 Years in a Central European Population (Longitudinal Study)](https://archives.fbi.gov/archives/about-us/lab/forensic-science-communications/fsc/july2000/ubelaker.htm, July 2000
+US Department of Justice, Change in Hair Pigmentation in Children From Birth to 5 Years in a Central European Population (Longitudinal Study), July 2000

 save article